tkhamez/swagger-eve-php/docs/Api/UserInterfaceApi.md

 );
 $add_to_beginning = false; // bool | Whether this solar system should be added to the beginning of all waypoints
 $clear_other_waypoints = false; // bool | Whether clean other waypoints beforing adding this one
-$destination_id = 789; // int | The destination to travel to, can be solar system, station or structure's id
+$destination_id = 56; // int | The destination to travel to, can be solar system, station or structure's id
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = 'tranquility'; // string | The server name you would like data from
-$token = "token_example"; // string | Access token to use if unable to set a header
+$token = 'token_example'; // string | Access token to use if unable to set a header

 try {
     $apiInstance->postUiAutopilotWaypoint($add_to_beginning, $clear_other_waypoints, $destination_id, $datasource, $token);